 Your outgoing coordinator should:

-- Provide a summary of what's been done so far
+- Provide a summary of what has been done so far

 - Share any relevant reports or documents

-- Let current providers know about the change (or hand that task to your new coordinator)
+- Let your current providers know about the change, or hand that task to your new coordinator

 Your new coordinator should: